-As a result, the orchid is fast becoming the most popular plant – just behind Poinsettias at Christmas.
+As a result, the orchid is fast becoming one of the most popular flowers – just behind Poinsettias at Christmas.

 However, receiving an orchid for the very first time can be quite daunting – especially if you have no idea how to keep it alive.